xsolla/xsolla-launcher-build/README.md

 enable_locate_button | Whether to show the *Locate the game* button for game searching.
 Can be ‘true‘ or ‘false‘. ‘true‘ by default. check_update_interval | The interval for checking game updates availability in milliseconds.
 Default is ‘10800000’. games_directory   | The name of the games directory folder, for example: *C:/{games_directory}/LauncherName/GameName/*.
 The folder will be created on the disk selected by a user and will contain files of all installed games from Launcher.
-Default is ‘Games‘.
+Default is ‘Games‘. relative_game_paths | An array with relative paths to games added to Launcher. relative_game_paths:id | Project ID in Publisher Account. relative_game_paths:region_code | Game region code. relative_game_paths:path | The path to the game folder relative to the folder with Launcher installed.

 <details><summary>Example</summary>